These paleo vegan peppermint cookies are perfectly soft, chewy and full of mint flavor! Thanks to Bob’s Red Mill for making today’s post possible.

 Quite a few paleo + vegan treats need to be refrigerated (or at least, a lot of mine do!), which is always kind of frustrating when it comes to get-togethers.
 These peppermint cookies most definitely don’t need to be refrigerated so this is what I’ll be bringing to holiday parties this year.
 By the way, if you’re having over friends or family with allergies this holiday season, this blog post from Bob’s Red Mill about hosting people with dietary restrictions is helpful.
 I had never thought about #4 before!
 And gluten in cinnamon?
 Yikes.
 I would have never imagined!

+If you don’t need your cookies to be grain-free, try these gluten-free thin mint cookies from Bless Her Heart Y’all for another delicious chocolate + mint cookie!
 So what all are you bringing to holiday parties this year?
 I’d love some more ideas!

 Thanks again to Bob’s Red Mill for sponsoring this post!
 As always, all opinions expressed are my own.